JunydDEV/android-dayplanner-app/README.md

 - I will be adding DataStore new Android library.
 - I will be replacing the KAPT with KSP.
 - I will be doing more code refactoring.

+# Android Studio Version
+Please note that you will need to have Android studio version 4.2+ to run this app.
+As we are using minimumSdk and targetSdk 31 which is not supported below than 4.2 version.